ryanmio/MartianPotato/game_mechanics.md

 # Game Mechanics

+*NOTE: THIS IS OUTDATED - WAS JUST TO GET STARTED*

 ## 1. Planting and Harvesting
 - Manual planting and harvesting using clicks
 - Each plot has a growth timer based on potato type and upgrades